x-t/okforms/README.md

 # okforms

 Do you want to be that annoying f\*ck that keeps giving form links to 2 people instead of just asking them questions?
-Do you wish that you could create forms on a free/libre platform that no one will answer because it looks so bad?
+Do you wish that you could create forms on a free/libre platform that no one will answer because it looks so ~~bad~~ (it actually looks decent now i think)?
 Say no more!

 Oh, also, it has polls.